kipgeoffry/Akan-Name-Generator/README.md

 - git clone https://github.com/kipgeoffry/week2-idp.git
 - cd to the cloned directory
 - Open the ``index.html`` on your favorite browser.
-- Populate your birth date info and get your respecive Akan Name.
+- Choose your gender and select your birth date
+- Submit to get your respecive Akan Name.

 ## Technologies used.
  * Html